zenoamaro/react-quill/README.md

 There is no upgrade path.
 If you have a use case that relied on the Mixin, you're encouraged to open an issue, and we will try to provide you with a new feature to make it possible, or dedicated support to migrate out of it.

+## Clipboard Matchers

+Clipboards matchers are used for converting values in controlled components, in v2 you are able to disable and enable matchers during an update event in order to be able to have control over the way values are converted to deltas vs during an update event where the editor contents is being set

+This is specially useful if for instance you have content which value can change (eg. a realtime text editor) but you want to only allow plaintext to be pasted via a matcher, you can disable the plaintext matcher from the clipboard during the update event

 ### Toolbar component

 Quill has long provided built-in support for custom toolbars, which replaced ReactQuill's (quite inflexible) Toolbar component.